yonasBSD/forgejo/docs/unsure-where-to-put/threat_analysis_star_activity.md

 2. **Experienced Hacker**: Hacker with deep knowledge.
 3. **Hacker**: Hacker with some knowledge.
 4. **Malicious Fediverse Member**: Malicious Members of the fediverse, able to operate malicious forge instances.
-5. **Owners of federated forges**: Owners of good reputation forge instance in the fediverse.
+5. **Malicious Forge Admin**: Admin of good reputation forge instance in the fediverse.
 6. **Federated User**: Members of good reputation forge instance in the fediverse.

 ### Threat